-Mario Bellatin is also the creator of various rules, commandments even, that literary law to its limits, and then put in place new ones in order to start again.
+Mario Bellatin is also the creator of various rules, commandments even, that push literary law to its limits, and then put in place new ones in order to start again.
 One, perhaps the most well known, is the one he enacted at the Escuela Dinámica de Escritores, a writing school he directed for many years in Mexico City.
 There, students had to participate in as many experiences as possible with the artists who were invited to present their work, but they were not allowed to bring their own writing into the space.
 This rule consisted of a single prohibition: writing.
 The premise behind the ban is that it is not possible to teach writing; rather, such an effort must be directed toward teaching creation, meaning, then, a return to what is meant by the phrase “writing well.”
 Like film, photography, or dance, writing is for Bellatin an artistic practice; that is, a space free from any restrictions that do not emerge from the writing itself.

 This disarticulation of canonized literary forms—the Obligatory Literary Service, as Bellatin himself once called it—can also be found in his approach to other disciplines, performance especially.
 In such a formalized environment as the literary festival circuit, where the use of the word “performance” to describe what these writers of both of prose and poetry do has become commonplace, Bellatin utilizes these stages to play the role of himself.
 Through these interventions, as performance art pioneer Allan Kaprow wrote in his 1966 manifesto, “Art and life are not simply commingled; the identity of each is uncertain.”
 And this uncertainty is rooted in space: in what frame, in what context, under which rules, and subject to which restrictions do we put these two terms—art and life—in relation to one another?
 According to Krapow, if we shut them away in conventional exhibition spaces—gallery, museum, festival, or even book—a line is drawn to erase such uncertainty: “the name on the gallery or stage door assures us that whatever is contained within is art, and everything else is life.”